 (7) The university is not responsible for the care or supervision of a service animal.
 If a person with a disability remains on the premises after his or her service animal is properly excluded, it is that person's responsibility to arrange for the animal's care and supervision.

 b.
 Emotional Support Animals in University Housing

 (1) Federal law under the Fair Housing Act allows individuals with disabilities the presence of an Emotional Support Animal (ESA) in university housing as an accommodation.
 The U.S. Department of Housing and Urban Development (HUD) defines an emotional support animal as an animal needed for emotional support and comfort kept in the individual's primary place of dwelling.
 An individual may keep an emotional support animal as an accommodation in university housing if:

 (b) The animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling; and

-(3) Responsibilities of Individuals with Assistance Animals
+(3) Responsibilities of Individuals with Emotional Support Animals

 c.
 Service Animals in Training

-(a) Complete the Student Disability Services Verification Form for Service Animals in Training.
+(1) Complete the Student Disability Services Verification Form for Service Animals in Training.
 This form does not register the student with Student Disability Services for classroom accommodations, but if the student wants to apply for services, he/she can do so.
 This SDS Verification Form, along with documentation certifying the student as an approved trainer (#2), will be kept on file in the Student Disability Services Office.

-(b) Provide Student Disability Services a Certification of Training document.
+(2) Provide Student Disability Services a Certification of Training document.
 An approved trainer recognized by Texas Tech University is an individual who has been certified by an organization whose primary mission is to train service animals for people with disabilities.
 If the student is not an approved trainer, the student must provide proof an approved trainer will be with the student and the dog while in campus buildings.

 • Review published ADA language that allows for the person to train the dog themselves but does not recognize service animals in training as a protected accommodation.